Kotlin/KEEP/proposals/inline-classes.md

 ## Methods from `kotlin.Any`

-Inline classes are indirectly inherited from `Any`, i.e. they can be assigned to a value of type `Any`, but only through boxing.
+Inline classes are indirectly inherited from `Any`, i.e. they can be assigned to a value of type `Any` but only through boxing.
+This is the same as for primitives, for example, `Int` doesn't inherit `Any` but its boxed version (`java.lang.Object`) does.

 Methods from `Any` (`toString`, `hashCode`, `equals`) can be useful for a user-defined inline classes and therefore should be customizable.
 Methods `toString` and `hashCode` can be overridden as usual methods from `Any`.
 For method `equals` we're going to introduce new operator